 A recent article bashing consumption of animal protein published in the New York Times by Dr Dean Ornish is causing a frenzy.
 Similar studies crop up every so often, the latest indicating that red meat is high in Neu5Gc, a tumor-forming sugar that is linked to chronic inflammation and an increased risk of cancer.
 Dr Ornish is most famous for his vegan and anti-stress lifestyle approach to reversing coronary artery disease, a discovery previously considered physiologically impossible.

 Let’s pause here for a moment.
 First off, medical studies are usually flawed, biased, and contradicted by later research.
+It’s very difficult to do dietary studies on human subjects because you cannot lock them up in a lab and control for factors like what else they’re eating, stress levels, and lifestyle habits.
 And more often than not, studies on foods in particular contradict each other.
 That is to say that certain foods have been proven to both cause and prevent cancer. (source)

 So this means the typical cardiovascular disease patient is an overweight male (possibly a smoker) who likely has a high intake of processed meats and foods, damaged fats, and low intake of disease preventive vegetables.
 Take this profile and put him on Ornish’s vegan diet (which is basically a plant-based detox plan), with meditation and stress relief, and yes, you will see improvement.